China's debt specter could haunt Fed's policy meetings

 "Regardless of how you cut your pie, you'll discover debt is a big problem.
 China has made a major contribution to global leverage since 2008," said Aidan Yao, senior emerging Asia economist at Axa Investment Managers.

 "When markets start to wobble, there's a feedback loop that has an impact on the Fed's trajectory.
-Policy normalization is not going to be in a straight line."
+Policy normalisation is not going to be in a straight line."

-A forced deliberating could renew weakening pressure on the yuan as dollars find their way out of the country, although capital controls help mitigate that risk.
+A forced deleveraging could renew weakening pressure on the yuan as dollars find their way out of the country, although capital controls help mitigate that risk.

 "While the market generally believes that money flows have stabilized and the worst of the yuan's slide is over, the reality may well be the opposite," said Kevin Lai, chief economist for Asia ex-Japan at Daiwa Capital Markets.